deniskolosov/cv/index.md

 ## Currently
 Looking for a job

-### Skills
+### Experienced in
-Python, Django, Django Rest Framework, Go, Javascript, Clojure/Clojurescript, Linux, Docker
+Python — was working with Django, Django Rest Framework, Flask, asyncio, aiohttp Go — built few simple pet-projects
+Javascript - building simple interfaces with Angular 1 and React and Vue.js Clojure/Clojurescript — really love REPL feedback and beauty of functional programming.
+Linux, Docker as everyday tools
+CI/CD — can deploy and scale my apps.

 ## Occupation